simonsisay/antd-form-generator/README.md

 ****The Schema****

-The form schema should have be structured like [this](https://github.com/simonsisay/react-hook-form-antdesign/blob/master/src/sampleFormSchema.js)
+The form schema should be structured like [this](https://github.com/simonsisay/react-hook-form-antdesign/blob/master/src/sampleFormSchema.js)

 The following are all the available types of form-fields.
 ...*